 \subsection{Data}

-The Dark Energy Spectroscopic Instrument (DESI) mounted on the Mayall 4-meter telescope at Kitt Peak, DESI uses 5000 robotic fibers and a $3.2^{\circ}$ diameter field-of-view to acquire high-efficiency spectroscopic observations.
+The Dark Energy Spectroscopic Instrument (DESI) is mounted on the Mayall 4-meter telescope at Kitt Peak.
+It uses 5\,000 robotic fibers and a $3.2^{\circ}$ diameter field-of-view to acquire high-efficiency spectroscopic observations.
 Its targets are selected from the 14,000 deg$^2$ Legacy Imaging Surveys (DR9) based on optical and mid-infrared photometry \citep{DESI-LS2019}.
 On March 19, 2025, DESI released its first data release (DR1), which provides spectra for approximately 1.6 million quasars over more than 9000 deg$^2$ of sky.
-In this work, DESI DR1 is used to spectroscopically confirm previously unclassified quasar candidates from MGQPC.

-SDSS DR16\footnote{\url{https://www.sdss.org/dr16/}} is part of SDSS-IV and provides uniformly reduced optical spectra obtained with the 2.5 m Sloan Foundation Telescope at Apache Point Observatory \citep{Blanton2017, Ahumada2020}.
-The DR16 spectroscopic data set delivering wide-area coverage and well-calibrated redshifts and classifications for large samples of galaxies and quasars \citep{Dawson2013, Ahumada2020}.
-In particular, the SDSS DR16 quasar catalog provides a large, systematically vetted set of spectroscopically confirmed quasars and redshifts that can be directly cross-matched with candidate members for validation and for rejecting projected pairs via redshift inconsistency \citep{Lyke2020}.
+SDSS DR16\footnote{\url{https://www.sdss.org/dr16/}} is one of the results of SDSS-IV and provides optical spectra obtained with the 2.5 m Sloan Foundation Telescope at Apache Point Observatory \citep{Blanton2017, Ahumada2020}.
+The spectroscopic data set of DR16 delivers wide-area coverage and well-calibrated redshifts and classifications for large samples of galaxies and quasars \citep{Dawson2013, Ahumada2020}.

+LAMOST, also known as the Guoshoujing Telescope, is a quasi-meridian reflecting Schmidt telescope located at Xinglong Observatory, China.
+It has an effective aperture of 3.6--4.9 m and a wide field of view of about 5$^\circ$ in diameter.
+Its focal plane is equipped with 4000 fibers, each with a diameter of 3.3$\arcsec$, feeding 16 spectrographs and enabling highly efficient large-scale spectroscopic surveys \citep{Lyu2026ApJS}.
+The LAMOST quasar survey has provided a large number of spectroscopically confirmed quasars over its regular survey operations.
+In this work, we also use the LAMOST quasar sample as the spectroscopic dataset to confirm dual quasars.

-The MGQPC catalog comprises 4,112 candidate dual quasars.
-Each system includes one spectroscopically known (or a high-probability candidate) and a candidate quasar isolated by astrometric method.
-The projected distances between them are limited to within 100 kpc, evaluated at the redshift of the known quasar.
-The redshifts of the known quasars are between $z \sim 0.5$ and $2.5$, and the separations range from $0.66^{\prime\prime}$ to $17.99^{\prime\prime}$.
+The MGQPC sample comprises 4,112 candidate quasar pairs.
+Each pair includes a known quasar from the MQC (hereafter, \texttt{member\_A}) and a candidate quasar (hereafter, \texttt{member\_B}) isolated by the astrometric method.
+The projected distances between them are less than 100 kpc.
+The median member separation of them is 8.81$\arcsec$, the Gaia G-band median magnitude is 20.52, and the median redshift is 1.61.